 - make signs for different nonfiction topics in order to create reading groups or to assign topics for a research project

 I’ve also given students sticky notes with their names and asked them to put them on the sign that applies to them.

 So that’s it!
-Four Corners is a fun, active whole class strategy whether you use it as a review game, icebreaker, or assessment.
+Four Corners is a fun, active whole class strategy whether you use it as a test prep activity, icebreaker, or assessment.
 Click here or on the image below to get the four corners review game signs.